IMF's Lipton adds pressure on UK to change economic course

-LONDON A senior IMF economist added pressure on Britain's Chancellor George Osborne on Saturday to slow the pace of his deficit-cutting programme to take into account the country's under-performance on growth.
+LONDON A senior IMF economist added pressure on Britain's finance minister George Osborne on Saturday to slow the pace of his deficit-cutting program to take into account the country's under-performance on growth.

 David Lipton, first deputy managing director of the IMF, told Sky News television that the Fund would be raising the issue with the British government.